We | eXceL

 investing: in coaching, the word investment is more relevant than the word cost.
 What you pay for coaching is an investment in yourself and in your future.
 So the cost of Coaching is less than the value of Coaching.

 cost: whether you are an individual or an organisation, the cost will depend on your coaching programme.
 You pay in advance, then draw down your time during the programme.
-For individuals, the PersonalCoach programme is £900 for 6 hours over a 3-month period; and the QuickCoach programme is £987 for unlimited coaching over a 12-month period.
+For individuals, the PersonalCoach programme is £900 for 6 hours over 3 months; the LaserCoach programme is £987 for unlimited coaching over 13 months; and the SpecialCoach programme is £5,000 for unlimited coaching over 13 months.
 For company sponsors, the cost is negotiable.

 value: do not be tempted to measure the cost of coaching by time spent.
 Think of coaching as a chance to explore yourself, your team, your group and your colleagues achieving things you might otherwise miss.

 social responsibility: you might, after each coaching conversation, want to donate to WXL Coaching’s chosen charity – Dementia UK – to reflect the value to you of your last coaching conversation.
 You can do that here.

 As well as my A-Z coaching (see above) I’m also a bit niche and work a lot with the following people:

 women in business: I work with women who are successful in business, especially women lawyers, to prioritise the demands of work and life in a way that fosters a successful career, but with less guilt about also having a personal, family and social life.
 I’ve managed teams of (mainly female) lawyers and know what it’s like.

 young lawyers: I work with young lawyers who are on track to partnership, but who may be exhausted by this, to balance professional and personal ambitions in a way that satisfies both, without feeling left out when friends earn less, but get out more and seem to have more fun.
 I’ve been there myself and know what it’s like.